 72: Four short the right number of trombones

 This is our final milestone year, but it doesn’t mean you’re done celebrating.
 By now you may have grandkids or an extremely fulfilling life without them!
 You’ve got your retirement incomes flowing, and life is good.
 It’s time to celebrate every year!
 But first: If you turn 70.5 in 2020 or later, 72 is the age at which you must begin withdrawing from those retirement accounts you were eligible to draw from all those 12.5 years ago.
 If you’ve been incubating that nest egg, your time is up!
 These withdrawals are called Required Minimum Distributions (RMDs), and our pals at the IRS have many handy tools that can help you calculate what your RMDs will or would be.

-Look, we’re not gonna pretend that turning 57 necessarily carries the same kind of excitement that 18 or 21 or even 25 does.
+Look, we’re not gonna pretend that getting older necessarily carries the same kind of excitement that 18 or 21 or even 25 does.
 But hopefully, we’ve given you a few more things to look forward to as your long and wonderful life spools out.
 And it’s not all insurance premiums going down with age (to a point).
 It’s anniversaries, births, food and coffee.
 There’s a lot to look forward to, you’ve just gotta look.

 *FYI, you can register to vote when you are 17 if you will turn 18 by or on Election Day!
 Tell all 17-year-olds in your life!

 Get advice, insights and tips from our newsletter.